Sassotek/interactive-graphics-final-project/README.md

 + rotated around X-axys and Z-axis clicking with the left mouse button and dragging,
 + moved closer and farther with the mouse wheel.

-The scene is made using webgl and javascript, and are realized the visual effets: omni directional shading, omni directional shadowmapping.
-The final result is obtained combining both techniques.
+The scene is made using webgl and javascript, and are realized the visual effets: omni directional shading, using Phong light model, and omni directional shadowmapping.
 Initially all the planets are standing still, waiting for the command to move.
 6 planets can be find in the scene, of which
 + Standstill: _Quaoar_, _Kamillis_, _Hagaton_ and _Ophin_, the central planet.
 + Moving: _Pyrona_ the light source of the planetary system, it revolves around Ophin, and _Hal_, a smaller planet that revolves around Pyrona.

-All the moving planets rotates also on their axis.
+All the moving planets rotate also on their axis.
+The final result is obtained combining both techniques.
+In particular the shadowmap bias is modified in order to make all objects,exception for the planet Ophin, project a shadow on other object but not on themselves leaving all the shading of themselves to the Phong light model.
+The exception with Ophin is made in order to have a correct cast of the astronaut shadow.
 ## How to run it
 In order to run this app:
 1. Run ```server.py``` in ```./objects``` so that the main program can take objects and textures resources.
 (Check if your browser accepts http request having ```server.py``` opening a server reachible only by http requests)